-In just a few seconds, your life can be changed forever.
-Car wrecks, drunk driving accidents, truck crashes, motorcycle wrecks, bicycle crashes, and pedestrian accidents can all cause life-altering injuries—or even death.
+In just a few seconds, a motor vehicle accident can change your life forever.
+Car wrecks, drunk driving accidents, commercial truck crashes, motorcycle wrecks, bicycle crashes, and pedestrian accidents in Kansas and Missouri can all cause life-altering injuries—or even death.
 Fortunately, you may be able to hold the negligent driver and any other liable parties responsible for injury compensation and other damages.

 Motor Vehicle Accidents That Result in Serious Injuries

-When you're hurt in an accident caused by a negligent driver, it's frustrating to discover an insurance company isn't treating you fairly.
-But it's not surprising—insurance companies are in business to make money, and they do that by denying claims outright or offering lowball settlements to reduce their financial exposure.
+When you're hurt in an accident caused by someone else's negligence, it's frustrating to discover an insurance company isn't treating you fairly.
+But it's not surprising—insurance carriers are in business to make money, and they do that by offering lowball settlements or denying claims outright to reduce financial exposure.
 Our skilled legal team has decades of experience helping motor vehicle accident victims receive the injury settlements they deserve.
 We handle the following types of motor vehicle accident cases:

 Common Causes of Motor Vehicle Accidents